Together we can stop 70% of plastic pollution in Australia

 1) Establish a world's best practice Container Deposit System

-The NSW Government introduced their Return & Earn scheme on 1 December 2017 and it is slowly improving.
-Thanks to community pressure led by the Boomerang Alliance, Queensland, and Western Australia are also committed to introducing Container Refund Schemes.
+The NSW Government introduced their Return & Earn scheme on 1 December 2017; ACT, Queensland and now Western Australia all now have Container Refund Schemes now too.
+Thanks to community pressure led by the Boomerang Alliance, Victoria and Tasmania are also committed to introducing Container Refund Schemes.

 2) Ban single-use plastic bags